jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.12.md

   - planning to be done next week

 # Test System
-  - revised test system to use Travis caches due to time limit constraints
+  - revised [test system](https://github.com/gregorbj/VisionEval/wiki/Automated-Testing) to use Travis caches due to time limit constraints
-  - need to possibly revisit our approach as part of the Pooled Funds effort

 # Getting Started
   - In addition to the Getting Started page, we will add an install.R script for download and installation
-  - We need to remove the Remote references in the
+  - We need to remove Remote references to develop branch packages when we push to master
   - See [#169](https://github.com/gregorbj/VisionEval/issues/169) and [Getting Started](https://github.com/gregorbj/VisionEval/wiki/Getting-Started)
+  - Eventually we want to remove the test data from the installation since it is big

 # Next Phase of Work
   - will be starting on user experience improvements
     - design workshop
     - UI, visualizer, documentation, and tutorials
+    - release/installation/etc.
   - add Dan to the invite